Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Before finding the representations, we need to define the scheme that will be used to optimize the representations in latent space.

-The schema is contained in a YAML configuration file similar to that containing the DGD model's configuration.
+The scheme is contained in a YAML configuration file similar to that containing the DGD model's configuration.

-In this case, we will use the ``bulkDGD/configs/representations/two_opt.yaml`` file.
+In this case, we will use the ``bulkDGD/ioutil/configs/representations/two_opt.yaml`` file.
 We assume this file was copied to the current working directory.

 We can load the configuration using the :func:`ioutil.load_config_rep` function.
-Here, we use the ``two_opt.yaml`` file, which contains the options to run two optimization rounds to optimize the representations.
+Here, we use the ``two_opt.yaml`` file, which contains the options to run two optimization rounds.

 You can find more information about the supported optimization schemes and corresponding options :doc:`here <rep_config_options>`.

 .. code-block:: python

    # Load the configuration
-   config_rep = io.get_config_rep("two_opt.yaml")
+   config_rep = ioutil.load_config_rep("two_opt.yaml")

 Once loaded, the configuration consists of a dictionary of options.